emrebiyik/emrebiyik/README.md

 <h2 align="center">About Me</h2>
 <p align="left">
-  Having 7+ years of experience across finance, banking, accounting, and human resources, I bring a diverse skill set that enhances my capabilities in data analysis.
-Additionally, I have 1+ years of specialized expertise in IT and data analysis, enabling me to interpret complex datasets and drive data-informed decisions.
+  7+ years of experience in data analysis within finance, banking, accounting, and human resources, complemented by 1+ year of expertise in Data Science.
+Diverse skills in developing data-driven solutions.
 </p>

 <p align="left">
-  Applied Exploratory Data Analysis (EDA) using Python, incorporating data cleaning, feature engineering, and in-depth analysis.
-Utilized libraries such as NumPy, Pandas, and SciPy to optimize datasets.
-Employed SQL for data extraction and manipulation and leveraged Tableau for advanced visualization techniques.
-Tools like Seaborn and Matplotlib were used for data visualization, while significance testing was conducted to drive business intelligence insights.
+  Conducting exploratory data analysis (EDA) with Python, including data cleaning and feature engineering.
+Proficient in libraries like NumPy, Pandas, and SciPy for data optimization.
+Utilizing SQL for data extraction and manipulation.
+Creating advanced visualizations with Tableau, Power BI, Seaborn, and Matplotlib.
+Performing significance tests to derive actionable business intelligence insights.
 </p>

 <p align="left">
-  With a solid foundation in machine learning, developed hands-on experience in creating models that include regression, classification, and clustering algorithms.
-Leveraged frameworks such as Scikit-learn and TensorFlow to implement predictive analytics while optimizing model performance through hyperparameter tuning and cross-validation techniques.
-This experience enables deriving valuable insights and supporting strategic decision-making using advanced analytical methods.
-Strong communication and problem-solving abilities, coupled with a proactive approach, foster effective collaboration and ensure the successful execution of data-driven solutions.
+  Modeling regression, classification, and clustering algorithms in Machine Learning using frameworks like Scikit-learn and TensorFlow.
+Optimizing models through hyperparameter tuning and cross-validation.
+Experienced in deploying models on cloud platforms like AWS and Azure.
+Capable of supporting data-driven decision-making and effective teamwork.
 </p>

 <p align="left">